luangtatipsy/Emogest/README.md

 # Emogest
 Preliminary ML model suggesting emojis given a short text.
 This project's objective is to demonstrate how to retrieve tweets from Twitter API and leverage the collected tweets as a dataset creating a preliminary text classification model in any certain tasks.
 For this demonstration, I selected the "Emoji Suggestion" task because it is one of the fastest tasks to auto-generate annotation for the collected tweets.

+## Article
+You can read my Medium article [here](https://luangtatipsy.medium.com/lets-suggest-an-emoji-to-your-short-text-58f186f7086e).

 ## Prerequisite
 - Git